 - Industry.
 Discover how West Londoners have earnt a living over the last 200 years, and some of the amazing products manufactured locally.
 You’ll see many household names such as Hoover, Lucozade, Firestone and Brompton Bikes.

 We have approximately 3 temporary exhibitions each year on display in our Special Exhibition gallery.
-Click here for information on our current exhibitions Previous exhibitions have included Gertrude Hermes: In the Groove, Laura Carlin: Ceramics, and Treasured Threads: Unpicking Gunnersbury's Quilts and Reflections of an Artist: Madeline Green, Being South Asian and Wild.
+Click here for information on our current exhibitions Previous exhibitions have included Laura Carlin: Ceramics, Treasured Threads: Unpicking Gunnersbury's Quilts and Reflections of an Artist: Madeline Green, Being South Asian and Wild.

 - Archaeological: artefacts dating from the prehistoric period to early modern.
 Notably, we have a large lithic collection, and archaeological assemblages from Roman Brentford, Medieval Northolt manor, and Isleworth gun powder mills